CWTSLeiden/networkanalysis/README.md

 The compiled `javadoc` files will be output to the directory `build/docs`.

 There are two `main` methods, one in the class `nl.cwts.networkanalysis.run.RunNetworkClustering` and one in the class `nl.cwts.networkanalysis.run.RunNetworkLayout`.
-After the code has been compiled, the `RunNetworkClustering` tool can be run as follows:
+After compiling the source code, the `RunNetworkClustering` tool can be run as follows:

 ```
 java -cp build/libs/networkanalysis-<version>.jar nl.cwts.networkanalysis.run.RunNetworkClustering